Skip to content

 Access mode

-By default, Kùzu Explorer is launched in read-write mode, which means that you can modify the database.
-If you want to launch Kùzu Explorer in read-only mode, you can do so by setting the MODE environment variable to READ_ONLY as follows.
+By default, Kùzu Explorer is launched in READ_WRITE mode, which means that you can modify the database.
+If you want to launch Kùzu Explorer in read-only mode, you can do so by setting the MODE environment variable to READ_ONLY as shown below.

 Terminal window